Total Pageviews

 • ACCURACY: Provided that enLARGE is accurately calibrated to the enlarger in use, according to the instructions explained in this blog, it has no error.
 Thus variously sized enlargements made using enLARGE, from any one negative, can be made to match each other identically in their tonality, contrast and overall 'look' and appearance, the only visible difference between them being their relative sizes. enLARGE can also be programmed to compute exposure times according to any desired bias, thus, for example, that all enlarged prints dry to look eg. +10% darker than their smaller trial enlargements, or 5% lighter, etc.

-• CONTACT & SUPPORT: Contact enLARGE using email andrew.wittner.photography@gmail.comOn Facebook Messenger contact Andrew Wittner.
+• CONTACT & SUPPORT: Contact Andrew G. Wittner directly using email andrew.wittner.photography@gmail.comOn Facebook Messenger contact Andrew Wittner.

 Our (11 best) Advertisements